-Traditionally, fathers are not permitted to be in attendance at birth.
-Some facilities will allow the father in the delivery room and some may expect him to have a seat in the waiting room and then take a peak through the nursery room glass.
+Most facilities will allow the father in the delivery room; however, some may expect him to have a seat in the waiting room and then take a peak through the nursery room glass.
 This may be very disappointing for some couples who wish for the father to participate in the birthing process.

-It is important to discuss your desires to have the father present if this is important to you, as some facilities do allow and encourage this participation.
+It is important to discuss your desires to have the father present if this is important to you, as some facilities do not allow and discourage this participation.